 Is One Hour of Guitar Practice Enough?

 One hour of guitar practice per day is more than enough to see rapid improvements in your abilities.
-But you won’t get the best results with a one-hour practice session.
+But you won’t get the best results with an unbroken one-hour practice session.

 Split the practice session up so you have a couple of short breaks.
 Shorter practice sessions are significantly more effective than one long session.

-If you try to practice for longer than an hour a day, those extra minutes aren’t going to add much extra to your progress.
+If you try to practice for longer than an hour a day in a single session, those extra minutes aren’t going to add much extra to your progress.
 So don’t worry about cramming in as much practice as possible.

 Try to have short and focused practice sessions to get the best results.